sabyasc/sabyasc/README.md

 - 💬 Feel free to ask me about ML Pipelines, DevOps, REST APIs, IaC and Microservices with Python or Java

 ### 🤝 Reach Out for Collaboration
-- 💡 Have an exciting project idea?
+- 💡 Do you have an exciting project idea?
 Let's Connect & collaborate !
 - 📫 Reach out to me via [LinkedIn](https://www.linkedin.com/in/sabyasc/) or [Email](mailto:sabya.1834090@gmail.com)

 ### 🛠️ Languages & Tools